learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

 ## Getting Started

-The lesson is set up as an assignment (lab), so you'll first need to fork and clone it to your local environment.

-If you haven't already, fork and clone this lesson into your local environment.
+Recall that in the previous lesson, the tests were commented out.
+Be sure to fork and clone this lab into your local environment so you have the version of the test file that is not commented out.

 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
 (If you are using a different text editor, the command will be different.)